2025 Core Web Vitals Checklist for Shopify (Free): 10 Quick Fixes That Boost Conversions (No Apps Needed)

 </style>

-4) Reduce INP: less JS on the main thread
+4) Reduce INP: less JS in the main thread

-Defer non-critical third-party assets (ads/pixels) until user inactivity:
+Postpone non-critical third parties (ads/pixels) until user inactivity:

 <script>